 The strangely named Bald Cypress (Taxodium districhum) is a striking species of conifer, native to south-eastern North America.
 It was introduced to Britain in 1640 by the famous plant hunter John Tradescant the Younger, can reach 35m tall and commonly lives over 200 years.
 The species was selected for its soft light, feathery foliage and orange-brown autumn colour as well as its columnar shape which distinctly contrasts with the other broadleaved spreading canopy trees in the Gardens.
 The Bald Cypresses are found on the south and south-east side of the park, particularly around the playground.

-There are four Large Leaf Linden trees (Tilia platyphyllos), three of which are spread out along the south of the Gardens and one in the centre of the park.
+There are a small number of Large Leaf Linden trees (Tilia platyphyllos), spread out along the south of the Gardens and in the centre of the park.
 This beautiful native deciduous tree has a distinctive narrow domed shape and small, fragrant yellowish-white flowers in drooping clusters.
 The fruit is a small, round, cream-coloured nutlet while in autumn the foliage turns a striking yellow-green to yellow colour.
-Traditionally Tilia platyphyllos was used for various medicinal purposes including as an antispasmodic, a sedative and a treatment for migraines.
+Traditionally Tilia platyphyllos was once used for various medicinal purposes including as an antispasmodic, a sedative and a treatment for migraines.

 The Pin Oak (Quercus palustris) was originally from eastern North America – it had arrived in Europe by 1770 but was not recorded in Britain until after 1800.
 The Pin Oak was selected for several of its physical features: It has sharply pointed lobed leaves which turn reddish-brown to bright crimson in autumn, and distinct horizontal branching which provide winter interest even once all the leaves have fallen.
 Our Pin Oaks are mostly found in the northwestern quadrant of the gardens near the Queen’s Walk and fairground.